Wish List

 Are Freeview Boxes Worth It?

 If you really don't watch all that much TV and just want to catch up on the biggest shows of the year then physical media and a DVD player is probably unironically the best bet for you.
 You save on the TV licence, and you only need to get 5 - 6 box sets or films a year to keep on top of the biggest releases.
-Any more than that, though, and we circle back to Freeview being more efficient.
+But Freeview boxes do provide more than just TV and film, since they have radio reception and multimedia playback built-in more often than not.
+This makes physical media a little more expensive for a little less choice, overall.

 Minimise Pre-Requisite and Entry Costs